Postgraduate Course: Introduction to Discourse Analysis (LASC11093)

 ||Availability||Available to all students

-Issues explored include those of talk and text organisation, of the interface between discourse and grammar and of social relationships, include power relationships, in discourse.
+Issues explored include those of talk and text organisation, of the interface between discourse and grammar and of social relationships, including power relationships, in discourse.
 Course participants also reflect on possible applications of discourse analytic methodologies and findings to issues in the real world.

 Entry Requirements (not applicable to Visiting Students)